kleopatra999/faq/answers.md

     }
     A.new(x => 5).show-x;

 does not print 5.
-Private attributes are /private/, which means invisible to the outside.
+Private attributes are *private*, which means invisible to the outside.
 If the default constructor could initialize them, they would leak into the public API.